Contrast-Security-OSS/docs/content/installation/node/NodeInstall.md

 You must also install Python in order for [Node-gyp](https://github.com/nodejs/node-gyp) (Node's build tool) to function.

+If you're able to build other modules with C++ bindings like [node-sass](https://www.npmjs.com/package/node-sass) and [sqlite3](https://github.com/mapbox/node-sqlite3), then you should be fine for Contrast.

 Note: the official [node Docker images](https://hub.docker.com/_/node/) come with all of the prerequisites pre-installed.

 #### Windows